venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 - Stage 3: **Reward Modelling**, compare multiple completions of a prompt from SFT model and rank them.
 Perform binary classification reward best completion.
 Outcome  "Reward Model", cannot be used as assisstant"
 - Stage 4: **Reinforcement Learning**, generate tokens to maximize reward.
 Outocome "Reinformcent Learning Model"

-Temperature - In short, the lower the temperature the more deterministic the results in the sense that the highest probable next token is always picked.
+**Temperature** - In short, the lower the temperature the more deterministic the results in the sense that the highest probable next token is always picked.
 Increasing temperature could lead to more randomness encouraging more diverse or creative outputs

-Top_p -
+**Top_p** -

 ## Prompt Engineering
 Credits: [Source](https://github.com/shimon-d/prompt-eng-guide)

 A prompt can contain information like the `instruction` or `question` you are passing to the model and including other details such as `inputs` or `examples`.
 Prompts can be used to perform all types of interesting and different tasks.

- instruct the model what you want to achieve such as "Write", "Classify", "Summarize", "Translate", "Order", etc.
+Instruct the model what you want to achieve such as "Write", "Classify", "Summarize", "Translate", "Order", etc.

- Specificity

- more descriptive and detailed the prompt is, the better the results.
+- **Specificity**, more descriptive and detailed the prompt is, the better the results.
 This is particularly important when you have a desired outcome or style of generation you are seeking.

- often better to be specific and direct.

 ### Text Summarization
 #### Talk is cheap, show me samples
 [Best text summarization prompts](https://nerdschalk.com/chatgpt-prompts-to-summarize-text/)

+**Samples**:
-**Samples**: List **pros and cons** for the <product> from this <text>?;...
-Summarize [text] into 2 paragraphs with **simple language to make it easier to understand**.;...
-Summarize this **for me like I’m 8 years old** [text].;
+List **pros and cons** for the <product> from this <text> ...
+Summarize [text] into 2 paragraphs with **simple language to make it easier to understand**...
+Summarize this **for me like I’m 8 years old** [text].

 ##### Hey, where can I use it at work?
 - Creating marketing slogans or summary or bullet points based on product documentation or product guide.